Étienne François de Choiseul, Duke of Choiseul

-Étienne François, Marquis de Stainville, Duc de Choiseul, KOHS, OGF (28 June 1719 – 8 May 1785) was a French military officer, diplomat and statesman.
-From 1758 to 1761 and from 1766 to 1770, he was Foreign Minister of France and had a strong influence on France's global strategy throughout the period.
-He is closely associated with France's defeat in the Seven Years' War and subsequent efforts to rebuild French prestige.
+Lieutenant-General Étienne François de Choiseul, Duke of Choiseul, KOHS, OGF (28 June 1719 – 8 May 1785) was a French Royal Army officer, diplomat and statesman.
+From 1758 to 1761 and again from 1766 to 1770, he served as Foreign Minister of France and had a strong influence on France's global strategy throughout the period.
+Choiseul is closely associated with France's defeat in the Seven Years' War and subsequent efforts to rebuild French prestige.